supaIC/Cipher-AI-Vault/frontend/README.md

 ### TODO:

-- Configure Data URLs in a config file.
-- Select data file from the Data Store for initialization of the VectorDB.
 - Upload .txt and .pdf files and use LLM to generate a data file that can be used for the VectorDB.
 - Cleanup unused or duplicate style entries in the index.css file.
 - Create css files for the different components.